ArtemKrylov/homepage/README.md

 🤩 Features:

-1. Convenient structure - the code (both HTML and CSS) is split into small semantic parts for comfort use and maintenance.
+1. Convenient structure - the CSS code is split into small semantic parts for comfort use and maintenance.
 2. Accessibility -
    ⭐ Interactive elements like links have
    ⭐ area-label and rel attributes;